Oneloutre/le-ptit-bordelais/README.md

 docker run -e BOT_TOKEN=<YOUR_TOKEN_IN_PLAINTTEXT> -e DISCORD_CHANNEL_ID=<YOUR_ID_CHANNEL_IN_PLAINTTEXT> -d --name lpb-dockerized lzerteur/lpb:<TAG>
 ```

+⚠️ The DISCORD_CHANNEL_ID will be the channel used for some logs such as when the bot is restarted

 ## 🐳 Docker Compose Configuration
 Alternatively, you can use Docker Compose.
 Add the following to your `docker-compose.yml` file:
 ```